root-project/root/README/README.CXXMODULES.md

 ### Current limitations
-  * Relocatability issues -- we have fixed a few of the relocatability issues we found.
-We are aware of an obscure relocatability issue when ROOT is copied in another folder and we are rebuild.
-ROOT picks up both modulemap files in seemingly distinct locations.
   * Building pcms with rootcling -- in rare cases there might be issues when building pcm files with rootcling.
 The easiest will be to open a bug report to clang, however, reproducing a failure outside of rootcling is very difficult